 5. The Corporation is an offering corporation under the OBCA.

 6. All of the issued and outstanding common shares of the Corporation (the Common Shares) are represented by income participating securities of the Corporation which are listed for trading on the Toronto Stock Exchange (the TSX) under the symbol "DR.UN".

 7. Following the Proposed Continuance, the registered office of the Corporation will be located in Vancouver, British Columbia.

-9. The Corporation is, and has been since November 10, 2004, a reporting issuer under the Securities Act (Ontario), R.S.O.
+8. The Corporation is, and has been since March 17, 2004, a reporting issuer under the Securities Act (Ontario), R.S.O.
 1990, c.
-S.5, as amended (the "Act") and the securities legislation of each of the other provinces and territories of Canada that have a reporting issuer concept, (collectively, the "Legislation") and to the best of its knowledge, is not in default of any requirement under the Act or the Legislation.
+S.5, as amended (the Act) and the securities legislation of each of the other provinces and territories of Canada that have a reporting issuer concept (collectively, the Legislation) and, to the best of its knowledge, is not in default of any requirement under the Act or the Legislation.

-14. Full disclosure of the reasons for and implications of the Proposed Continuance is included on pages 4 and 5 of the Information Circular.
+14. Full disclosure of the reasons for and implications of the Proposed Continuance is included in the Information Circular.

 AND UPON the Commission being satisfied that to do so is not prejudicial to the public interest;

 THE COMMISSION HEREBY CONSENTS to the continuance of the Corporation under the BCBCA.